-Pompeo says no sight of North Korea's Kim, real risk of famine in country
+Pompeo says no sign of North Korea's Kim, real risk of famine in country

 They caution, however, that Kim’s health and location are closely guarded secrets and reliable information is difficult to obtain in North Korea.

-Reporting by David Brunnstrom; additional reporting by Jonathan Landay editing by Jonathan Oatis
+Reporting by David Brunnstrom; editing by Jonathan Oatis